#AskDoctorTom Episode 18: Acute Myeloid Leukemia

 By: Dr. Thomas Incledon I’m scared of chemotherapy to treat my AML, but a bone marrow transplant sounds easy.
 Am I right?
 Generally speaking, a bone marrow transplant is a surgical procedure in which a surgeon takes marrow from a healthy donor and puts it in the...

 By: Dr. Thomas Incledon AML – Five Basic Questions and Answers What is it?
 AML, an abbreviation for acute myeloid leukemia, is a type of blood and bone marrow cancer.
-It is caused by an increase in production of immature white blood cells.
+It is caused by an increase in the production of immature white blood cells.
 These types of cells can...